Eve Lacey

 Research Interests

+Eve is interested in reader services, classification, and accessibility.
 Eve has worked with colleagues across the University to address the way subjects are described in our catalogues (inspired by her dissertation, “Aliens in the library: the classification of migration”, Knowledge Organization 45.5 (2018): 358-79).
-In 2021, she delivered the Jack Mills lecture on classification and co-authored a chapter on “Cataloguing, classification, and critical librarianship at Cambridge University”, in Narrative Expansions: Interpreting Decolonisation in Academic Libraries (ed.
+In 2021, she co-authored a chapter on “Cataloguing, classification, and critical librarianship at Cambridge University”, in Narrative Expansions: Interpreting Decolonisation in Academic Libraries (ed.
 Jess Crilly and Regina Everitt; Facet Publishing, 2021).